Redpill-Linpro/alfresco-ldap/README.md

 ## Building & packaging
 This module is distributed as jar files.
 They can be built and installed into your local maven repository using "mvn clean install".

-The files are also available in the Redpill Linpro public nexus server, which can be accessed in your own maven projects by adding the following dependencies and repository tags to your maven pom.xml:
+The files are also available in the Redpill Linpro public nexus server, which can be accessed in your own maven projects by adding the following dependencies and repository tags to your maven pom.xml for you repository project:

     <dependencies>
       <dependency>
         <groupId>org.redpill-linpro.alfresco.ldap</groupId>
-        <artifactId>alfresco-ldap</artifactId>
+        <artifactId>alfresco-ldap-repo</artifactId>
         <version>1.0.0</version>
       </dependencies>
     </dependencies>